efsalvarenga/CV/index.md

 __Advanced Analytics - Technical Leader__ | Shell Information Data & Analytics
 _The Hague - NL (Mar 2020 - Present)_

-Currently overseeing a team of 6 analysts and data scientists, developing advanced analytics projects for exploration, new business development, subsurface and wells.
+Currently leading a team of 6 analysts and data scientists, developing advanced analytics projects for exploration, new business development, subsurface and wells.
 Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.
 - Responsible for the global delivery of a multi-disciplinary analytics portfolio of $60m in Oceania, Europe and Americas.
-- Technical advisor and steering committee member with focus on early productisation for two Shell R&D contracts.
+- Technical advisor and steering committee member with focus on **early productisation** for two Shell R&D contracts.
 I am responsible for facilitating industry and academia engagements in a technical level, supporting innovative technology adoption:
   - Machine Learning for Complex Production Data with [UNICAMP's Institute of Computing](https://ic.unicamp.br/en/)
   - Applied Multi-Fidelity Modelling with [UNICAMP's Center for Petroleum Studies](http://www.cepetro.unicamp.br/english/history_CEPETRO.html)
-- Member of the AutoSum team, focused on building a surrogate modelling web application through R Shiny.
+- Member of the AutoSum team, focused on **building an innovative surrogate modelling [web application](https://rconnect.selfservice.shell.ai/AutoSum/)**.
 The team [earned the Shell.ai _Code Master_ award](https://www.linkedin.com/posts/alisa-cl-choong-73915489_improving-business-decisions-and-accelerating-activity-6724646702415921152-QhA0/)
 - Conceived and delivered the data augmentation tool for Brazilian gas export system - SIE (which connects 20 FPSOs and has a capacity of 40mln cubic meters of gas).
 - Recognised with Performance Shares for the year 2020.